 Using CSF in diagnosis

 In some cases, diagnosing MS may be more complex.
-Tests like CSF studies">CSF studies may be needed.
+Tests like CSF studies may be needed.
 CSF is a colorless fluid produced in the brain.
 It surrounds the brain and spinal cord, cushioning them and providing important nutrients.
 Ninety percent or more of those with MS have a protein in their CSF called oligoclonal bands (O-bands).

 O-bands can be used to diagnose MS if you have only 1 attack of MS-like symptoms.
 If your symptoms affect more than 1 area of the brain and O-bands are present, that would be enough to diagnose MS. If your symptoms only affect 1 area of the brain, O-bands and some MS-like imaging findings can still lead to an MS diagnosis.1-4

 The McDonald criteria are usually used to diagnose relapsing-remitting MS. But O-bands can also help to diagnose MS that is progressive since onset.
 For example, O-bands and at least 1 year of worsening symptoms can lead to a primary-progressive MS diagnosis.1-4